 On the

 Walter Martin site.
 Discussion on a wide variety of topics, including doctrines, cults, religions.
+Moderated.

 Usenet/Newsgroups